DRUPI: Dataset Reduction Using Privileged Information: Introduction

-In fact, DR settings offer the potential to create more diverse compressed datasets that extend beyond simple input data $x_i$ and labels $y_i$, incorporating richer forms of information.
-A notable example is the concept of \textit{privileged information}, first introduced in the context of statistical learning~\citep{vapnik2009new,privileged_info}.
-Figure~\ref{fig:PI_format} provides a illustration for privileged information.
-Let us consider a more concrete example, where $x_i$ might represent a biopsy image, and the privileged information $f_i^\star$ for $x_i$ could be the oncologist’s written assessment of the image~\citep{vapnik2015learning}.
+In fact, DC settings offer the potential to create more diverse compressed datasets that extend beyond the simple input data $x_i$ and labels $y_i$, incorporating richer forms of information.
+A notable example is the concept of \textit{privileged information}, first introduced in the context of statistical learning~\cite{vapnik2009new,privileged_info,wang2026grounding}.
+Figure~\ref{fig:PI_format} provides an illustration of the privileged information.
+Let us consider a more concrete example, where $x_i$ might represent a biopsy image, and the privileged information $f_i^\star$ for $x_i$ could be the oncologist’s written assessment of the image~\cite{vapnik2015learning}.
 The label $y_i$ would then indicate whether the tissue in the image is malignant or benign.
 By leveraging this privileged information $f_i^\star$, a medical expert can make more informed decisions, benefiting from additional insights that improve diagnostic accuracy.

 However, none of the existing methods compress the original dataset beyond the traditional data-label structure or synthesize privileged information for auxiliary supervision.
 To address this gap, we introduce a novel approach that, for the first time, \textbf{incorporates not only images and labels but also privileged information}.
-Our method, called \underline{\textbf{D}}ataset \underline{\textbf{R}}eduction \underline{\textbf{U}}sing \underline{\textbf{P}}rivileged \underline{\textbf{I}}nformation (DRUPI), is illustrated in Figure~\ref{fig:pipeline}(b).
+Our method, called \underline{\textbf{D}}ataset \underline{\textbf{C}}ondensation using \underline{\textbf{P}}rivileged \underline{\textbf{I}}nformation (DCPI), is illustrated in Figure~\ref{fig:pipeline}(b).
 We primarily synthesize feature labels for the reduced dataset, as these labels capture richer, high-dimensional information, enhancing dataset quality.
 These feature labels generalize effectively across various neural network architectures and provide a unified representation of latent statistics across multiple models, offering additional supervision during training.
 Additionally, we propose a more efficient form of feature labels, \emph{i.e.}, attention labels.
-As shown in Figure~\ref{fig:pipeline}(c), the incorporation of privileged information produces gradients more aligned with those of the original dataset, ultimately improving the model’s generalization capabilities.
+As shown in Figure~\ref{fig:pipeline}(c), the incorporation of privileged information produces gradients more aligned with those of the original dataset, ultimately improving the generalization capabilities of the model.